-Does anyone really need a definition on value building for his or her business?
+Does anyone need a definition of value building for his or her business?
 Most owners know what it is when they see it, but it is a whole other game to know how to build it.
 I talked about one method above.

 Value Builder Focus (This is one of an eight-part series on helping business owners identify wealth value builder actions in their company.)
 Check back soon to read the next blog in this series.

 TAKE the FREE Value Builder survey and see exactly where your company value is strongest and where you can make further improvements.
 It only takes 13 minutes and you’ll get INSTANT feedback.